-Simon Pervan is Professor of Marketing and Department Head of Entrepreneurship, Innovation and Marketing at La Trobe Business School.
+Simon Pervan is the Deputy Dean (Research and Innovation), School of Economics, Finance and Marketing, and is Professor of Marketing, at RMIT University.
 He is an expert on service workers, advertising effectiveness and consumer behaviour, scale development and professional doctoral programs.
-Thus, his research covers a range of areas including:
+His research covers a range of areas including:

 1. Service workers – published work includes the importance of upholding a norm of reciprocity in strong professional service B2B relationships; the potential for customer citizenship behaviours in response to service worker behaviour; mitigation strategies to prevent stigmatised service worker attrition during crisis events; and team optimisation amongst service workers and customers for co-design.